zachary-krepelka/ascii-art-fractals/docs/README.md

 I was inspired to pursue this project after reading [Programming Language Explorations][3], a programming book which showcases the same trio of programs implemented across a variety of different languages.
-This repository began as I side project while I was taking a class called 'Programming Languages' taught by Dr. Dan Wetklow at Saint Francis University.
+This repository began as a side project while I was taking a class called 'Programming Languages' taught by Dr. Dan Wetklow at Saint Francis University.